-If you are a high-risk driver you probably already know it.
-Your auto insurance premiums are likely quite high in comparison to the lower insurance rates your friends and family pay.
+If you are a high-risk driver, you probably already know it.
+Your auto insurance premium is likely quite high in comparison to the lower insurance rates your friends and family pay.
 The road to becoming a high-risk driver, however, has many detours along the way which is why many people don’t understand how exactly it is that they’ve earned the title.
-Let’s start with the insurance basics of high-risk drivers.
+Let’s start with the insurance basics for high-risk drivers.

 From an insurance company’s standpoint, high-risk drivers have a significantly higher likelihood of submitting an insurance claim than the rest of the driving population.
 That’s really it in a nutshell.
 What’s not quite as simple to explain is what goes into determining if a driver is high-risk or not.
 Why the difficulty?
 Well, every insurance company defines a high-risk driver differently and it usually takes a combination of reasons to earn the label.

 There are exceptions of course (e.g., criminal convictions like driving under the influence), but usually if you’re a high-risk driver you fall into two or more of the following groupings:

 - You have two or more traffic tickets

 - You have a criminal or serious conviction on your record

 - You’ve been involved in at least one at-fault collision

 - You’ve modified your car with performance-enhancing features